2020PB/police-brutality/reports/Texas.md

 ### Livestreamer arrested and punched | July 17th

-Footage shows police approaching a crowd of protestors, singling out livestreamer Hiram Gilberto and arresting him.
-When the crowd objects, other officers shove the protestors.
+Footage shows police approaching a crowd of protesters, singling out livestreamer Hiram Gilberto and arresting him.
+When the crowd objects, other officers shove the protesters.

 Additional footage shows Gilberto tackled to the ground, zip-tied and punched.